pibooth/pibooth/README.rst

     bg_color = (255, 255, 255)

     [CAMERA]
-    # Adjust for lighting issues (normal is 100 or 200.
-Dark is 800 max)
+    # Adjust for lighting issues, normal is 100 or 200 and dark is 800 max
     iso = 100

     # Flip horizontally the captured picture
     flip = False

-    # Rotation of the camera (valid values are 0, 90, 180, and 270)
+    # Rotation of the camera (0, 90, 180 or 270)
     rotation = 0

     # Resolution for camera captures (preview will have same aspect ratio)